 Also, make sure the belt is securely in place.
 If it has fallen off, reinstall the belt.

 Verify there are no problems with the pulleys or other parts that may have caused the belt to come off your snowblower.
 Fix any worn or damaged parts.

 Damaged or Frozen Impeller on Your Toro Snowblower

-The impeller can freeze up when moisture accumulates on the impeller and freezes in the cold weather.
-If you don’t have a heated garage, run the snowblower impeller to remove as much snow before putting it away until next use.
+The impeller can freeze up when moisture accumulates on the impeller and freezes in cold weather.
+If you don’t have a heated garage, run the snowblower impeller to remove as much snow before putting it away until the next use.